 - Temporary Total Disability (TTD)

 Insurers allow clients to choose multiple limits for accidental medical expenses add-on in the Group Personal Accident policy.
-The default coverage limit offered by insurers is –
+So, the defaults coverage limit offered by insurers is –

 10% of Sum Insured or 40% of Admissible Claim Amount or Actual Medical Expenses whichever is lower.